cs4118/recitations/E-Freezer/freezer_sched_class.md

 `put_prev_task()` is called whenever a task is to be taken off the CPU.
 The behavior of this function is up to the specific `sched_class`.
 Some schedulers do very little in this function.
-For example, the realtime scheduler uses this function as an opportunity to perform simple bookeeping.
+For example, the realtime scheduler uses this function as an opportunity to perform simple bookkeeping.
 On the other hand, CFS's `put_prev_task_fair()` needs to do a bit more work.
 As an optimization, CFS keeps the currently running task out of its RB tree.
 It uses the `put_prev_task` hook as an opportunity to put the currently running task (that